-A recent post by the Montrose Mirror made us think how much is changing and will change as Ridgway Colorado grows.
-As a businesses that works primarily with tourists, we are always pleased and amazed at the comments we receive from visitors.
+In 2014 the Montrose Mirror wrote about how much Ridgway Colorado was growing and changing.
+As a business that works primarily with tourists, we are always amazed at the comments we receive from visitors.
 “What a cool place!”, “It feels like a real town, not just a tourist town.”, “How did I not know about this part of the state?!”.

-With each comment and each year, we see a change that gets us excited.
-Fourteen years ago, our season was a tourist focused three to four months and only a handful of locals even entered the doors of our shop.
-Now we are open year around, some of those tourist have become residents and our trip offerings grow with each passing year.
-Though tourist are still our primary customer, each year we also see more support from the immediate community as the community grows.
-With all of the amazing outdoor activities Ridgway has to offer in close proximity – fishing, rafting , climbing, biking, ballooning, hiking, skiing and more – it is no wonder that more people are deciding to call Ridgway home.
+With each comment and each year, we have watched the region change.
+Fourteen years ago, our season was a tourist-focused three to four months and only a handful of locals even entered the doors of our shop.
+Now we are open year-round, some of those tourists have become residents and our trip offerings grow with each passing year.
+Though tourists are still our primary customers, each year we also see more support from the immediate community as the region grows.
+With all of the amazing outdoor activities Ridgway has to offer in close proximity – fishing, rafting, climbing, biking, ballooning, hiking, skiing and more – it is no wonder that more people are deciding to call Ridgway home.

 Below are some interesting takes on how Ridgway is changing and what some people in the community are excited to see develop.
-Whatever it is, Ridgway is becoming a town with a voice and we are lucky to still be here after so many years!
+Whatever it is, Ridgway is becoming a town with a voice and we are lucky to still be here after 22 years!

-Jen Coates, our amazing town manager wrote in Colorado Cities and Towns:
+Jen Coates, our amazing town manager at the time wrote in Colorado Cities and Towns:

-What does economic and community development look like for a community of less than 1,000 people in southwestern Colorado, where major global shifts are working hard to direct and influence our fate?
-Even more interestingly, who does the “developing”?
+What does economic and community development look like for a community of fewer than 1,000 people in southwestern Colorado, where major global shifts are working hard to direct and influence our fate?
+Even more, interestingly, who does the “developing”?

 Montrose MIRROR wrote: